Chest Tubes Nursing Care

 Tension pneumothorax is a medical emergency.
 It occurs when a pneumothorax or hemothorax becomes so severe that air can no longer escape from the pleural space.
 The pressure increases within the chest and forces the mediastinum (heart, great vessels, etc.) to shift out of the way, compressing the remaining unaffected lung.

 These patients are at high risk of going into shock or cardiac arrest.
-Signs and symptoms of tension pneumothorax include decreased breath sounds, hypotension, tachycardia, and hypoxia.
+Signs and symptoms of tension pneumothorax include decreased breath sounds, hypotension, tachycardia, hypoxia, and tracheal deviation to the contralateral side of tension pneumothorax (16).
+A tension pneumothorax can be diagnosed from a bedside ultrasound or chest x-ray (16).

 Relative contraindications to chest tube placement include abnormal coagulation or infection at the insertion site (2).
 Abnormal coagulation puts the patient at higher risk of bleeding.
 The parameters for placement will vary between facilities, but generally speaking, prospective patients should have an INR < 1.5 and platelets > 50,000 (2).